-4.1 Coordinate the Joint Plan Land Use Element with the City of Tumwater Housing Element.
 4.2 Encourage innovative techniques for providing affordable housing that will result in an attractive product that will be an asset to the community.

-4.3 Allow manufactured housing on individual lots in residential land use designations, as well as within mobile and manufactured home parks, to encourage affordable housing.
-4.4 Permit consideration of new approaches to implementing regulations in newer forms of residential development where amenities of open space, privacy, and visual quality can be maintained or improved and flexible solutions to land use problems such as affordability can be achieved.
-4.5 Encourage higher density residential uses in order to provide affordable housing.
-Blend these uses with the existing character of the community.
-4.6 Treat mobile home parks legally established prior to adoption of the Joint Plan and located on lands designated Residential/Sensitive Resource, Single-Family Residential, or Light Industrial as a permitted use in the implementing zoning, except where the use ceases for three or more years.
+- 4.3 Allow manufactured housing on individual lots in residential land use designations, as well as within mobile and manufactured home parks, to encourage affordable housing. - 4.4 Permit consideration of new approaches to implementing regulations in newer forms of residential development where amenities of open space, privacy, and visual quality can be maintained or improved and flexible solutions to land use problems such as affordability can be achieved. - 4.5 Encourage higher density residential uses in order to provide affordable housing.
+Blend these uses with the existing character of the community. - Treat mobile home parks legally established prior to adoption of the Joint Plan and located on lands designated Residential/Sensitive Resource, Single-Family Residential, or Light Industrial as a permitted use in the implementing zoning, except where the use ceases for three or more years.
 Do not allow expansion of the mobile home park area; however, enlargement of units within existing mobile home spaces should be permitted.
-Consider adding existing mobile home parks to the Manufactured Home Park (MHP) land use designation and zone district.
-4.7 Increase housing types and densities in corridors and centers to meet the needs of a changing population.
+Consider adding existing mobile home parks to the Manufactured Home Park (MHP) land use designation and zone district. - 4.7 Increase housing types and densities in corridors and centers to meet the needs of a changing population.